The Kentucky Forest Stewardship Program is a free program available to all private forestland owners who:

 have all the land's benefits to use and enjoy.

 If this sounds like your goals - contact the regional office that services your county and start making a difference today!

 The Division of Forestry, as lead agency in a multiagency partnership, will arrange for a forester, wildlife biologist, other natural resources professional or all of the above to meet with you to help prepare a customized forest stewardship plan based on your goals and objectives for the property.
-On the application, you are asked to choose a first and a second priority of management from among the choices of proper forest management, fish and wildlife habitat, forest watershed improvement and forest recreation and aesthetics.
+On the forest stewardship program application, you are asked to choose a first and a second priority of management from among the choices of proper forest management, fish and wildlife habitat, forest watershed improvement and forest recreation and aesthetics.
 To help you decide which management option is right for you, descriptions are below.

 Properly Managed Forest